sneakaway-studio/tally-tracker-explorer/README.md

 ### Control panel options

+- View resolution details
+- Settings
+	- View: FPS
-- Settings - Set the resolution, fullscreen, and volume
+	- Set: the resolution, fullscreen, and volume
-- View FPS and resolution details
+- Data
+ 	- View: the `status`
-- Data - View the `status` and set the Mode (stop, set mode, then start):
+	- Set: the `source` and `sample size` (stop, set `source`, then start)
 		- ~~`remoteLive` - Automatically refresh with live data from the server~~
 		- `remoteArchive` - Fetch a live dataset once (using selected endpoint) and shuffle between buffer / history
 		- `localArchive` - Same as `remoteArchive` except it uses the archived data in the project (endpoint is disabled)
 - Timeline - View the `status`, `history` and `buffer` counts, and stop/start the application.

+**NOTE**: Increase/decrease sample size in order to increase/decrease number of players